 Ref.
-Question Policy Principles .
-M1 Are all common area fire door and frames in good condition and appropriately fire rated? of the door and h reports are availa Cross corridor do Blocks and every function of the do ighlight any maintenar able upon request from oors are inspected ever six months in low rise oor and highlight any m reports are available u a the Fire Safety Officer. ry 3 months in High Rise blocks months to check naintenance Answe er Finding/Observa ition No from when the pridentified as notice intumescent cold Office Guide ben smoke control is into the common transfer grille had fire door next to f The residents storeroom fire doors appear to be original fixtures from when the premises was first constructed and were identified as notional FD30 fire doors (note, without combined intumescent cold smoke seals).
+Question Policy Principles M1 Are all common area fire door and frames in good condition and appropriately fire rated?
+Flat fire doors are inspected every six months to check function of the door and highlight any maintenance requirements.
+All reports are available upon request from the Fire Safety Officer.
+Cross corridor doors are inspected every 3 months in High Rise Blocks and every six months in low rise blocks months to check function of the door and highlight any maintenance requirements.
+All reports are available upon request from the Fire Safety Officer.
+Answer Finding/Observation No The residents storeroom fire doors appear to be original fixtures from when the premises was first constructed and were identified as notional FD30 fire doors (note, without combined intumescent cold smoke seals).
 This is in-line with the Home Office Guide benchmark standard for a low-rise premises where smoke control is possible and flat entrance doors open directly into the common area stairway.
-It was observed that a plastic air transfer grille had been installed within the residents storeroom fire door next to flat 110.
 All of the residents storeroom fire doors only have two hinges fitted.
-Action /Recommendation Priority Due Date Investigate the reason why an air transfer grille is installed within the residents storeroom fire door next to flat 110.
-If the air transfer grille is required, it should be replaced with one that has an intumescent matrix within it.
-If it is not required, the grille should be removed and the door reinstated to 30-minutes fire resistance.
-In the longer term, such as during a major refurbishment of the premises, provide a third central fire rated hinge to all residents storeroom fire doors, including the one fitted to the small under stairway area.
-Low 14/Nov/2023

-Image: M12 Image: M11
+Image: M11